dycons/compose/README.md

    2. (Optional) Run `docker-compose run --rm -e CMD="test-data" rems` to populate REMS with test data.
    3. REMS should now be ready for use.
 3. Boot up the researcher keycloak instance by running `docker-compose up rp-keycloak`
-4. **Add test Realm**:
-   1. Access the Researcher IdP at http://localhost:3002/auth/admin
-   2. Login using the username and password: `admin` / `admin`
-   3. Add the test *Realm* by hovering over the "Master" label in the top left and click "Add realm".
-   4. Click "Select File" and choose the preconfigured realm at `../researcher-portal/keycloak/realm-export.json`.
-The name should be autofilled with `dycons-researcher-idp`.
-   5. Click "Save" to finish.
-5. **Add test User**:
-   1. Navigate to the "Users" menu via the navbar on the left
-   2. Click "Add User" on the right side of the page
-   3. Set the username to `varchar` and click "Save".
-   4. On the next page, click the "Credentials" tab
-   5. Enter `varchar` in both password fields, toggle `Temporary` *off*, and click "Set Password"
-6. **Expose Keycloak to REMS**:
-   1. In the Researcher IdP keycloak at http://localhost:3002/auth/admin, navigate to *Clients* (on the left side of the screen) > `researcher-portal-client` > *Credentials* and click `Regenerate Secret`.
-Copy the generated secret, ex. `be9d769d-a166-428c-b442-5ff703cb0a78`.
-   2. Open `compose/services/rems/simple-config.edn` and modify the `:oidc-client-secret` param to use the secret generated in step 3.
-   3. Boot up REMS by running `docker-compose up rems` in the `compose` directory.
+4. **Prepare Keycloak**:
+   1. To prepare the keycloak for use with rems, run: `. ./init/rp-keycloak.sh -e`.
+This will accomplish the following:
+      1. Create a generic `.env` file from the `.default.env` template provided, complete with the REMS client secret from keycloak.
+      2. Add two test users
+         - username: `applicant`, password: `applicant`
+         - username: `owner`, password: `owner`
+      3. Export the following environment variables to your shell, for use in authorization.
+Skip sourcing the script if this is not desired.
+         - REMS_CLIENT_SECRET
+         - OWNER_ID
+         - APPLICANT_ID
-7. **Testing in the browser**:
+5. **Testing in the browser**:
    1. Navigate to REMS at http://localhost:3001/.
    2. Click on the "Login" button to be redirected to your keycloak instance.
-   3. Access the account using `varchar`/`varchar`.
+   3. Access the account using `applicant`/`applicant`.
 You should be authenticated and redirected back to REMS.
-8. *(Optional)* **Testing the API**:
+6. *(Optional)* **Testing the API**:
    You can test the REMS API by submitting requests through the instance's [Swagger UI](http://localhost:3001/swagger-ui/index.html), or by running requests from the [Postman collection and test data](https://github.com/dycons/compose/tree/develop/tests).
 For the latter option, testing the API outside of the browser will require you to include some authorization information in the request headers.
    1. **Prepare credentials**: Provide REMS with an API key **and** grant your user the `owner` role by running `./init/authorize.sh USERID [options]`.
 By default, the API key set by this script is `abc123`, matching the API key in the Postman collection, but you can optionally set a custom key.
+      - The USERID is output by the `init/rp-keycloak.sh` script used to prepare keycloak.
+If you sourced the script, you can use the `$OWNER_ID` and `$APPLICANT_ID` environment variables in your shell.
    2. Make sure your user is known to REMS.
 This can be accomplished by logging in through the browser **or** by sending a request to the `/api/users/create` endpoint.
 The `userid` must match the user's id in Keycloak.
    3. Add headers to your requests containing the following key-value pairs:
       - `x-rems-api-key`: The API key to use for authorizing your call.
 Must be known to REMS.
-      - `x-rems-user-id`: The ID of your user in REMS, as set by Keycloak.
+      - `x-rems-user-id`: The ID of your user in REMS, as set by Keycloak (ex. `$OWNER_ID`)

 ### REMS + Consents
 To push new `entitlements` to the Consents service, uncomment the following line in `simple-config.edn` prior to running the REMS container: